KfW Privacy Notice

 However, the products and services cited as examples below, which you can find on our website, require you to provide personal data in order to use them.

-3.1 General communication, use of portals and newsletters – for the purpose of performing contractual obligations and on the basis of your consent:
+3.1 1 General communications, use of the portals and newsletters for the purpose of fulfilling contractual obligations, the purposes of legitimate interests and on the basis of your consent:

 - General communications, particularly via the contact form